VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/digital.md

 ### Special Needs?

 Well, yeah.
 How often do you see more common needs like color blindness accounted for, let alone issues like screen readers.
 If anything, some of these things are getting *worse*.
-For example, web design is becoming more and more javascript heavy, which can often result in screen readers just not being able to process much of the text on screen.
+For example, web design is becoming more and more JavaScript heavy, which can often result in screen readers just not being able to process much of the text on screen.
 Meanwhile, applications that everyone is expected to use are becoming complex enough, with more and more rarely used features being shoved into sub-menus that it's harder to interact with them in non traditional ways.

 Sure, we're making better hardware to tackle these issues, but a lot of it is pretty expensive.